 The bars can be stored in the refrigerator for up to 4 days.
 If you want to freeze them, cut them into individual bars but don't sprinkle with powdered sugar.
 Place them on a large cookie sheet with about 1-2 inches between each bar.
 Place them in the freezer until frozen.
 Transfer to freezer ziplock bags.
 When you're ready to eat them, remove bars and let them thaw.
 You may need to gently dab the tops with paper towels to remove any extra moisture.
 Sprinkle with powdered sugar and enjoy.
 They will last in the freezer for one month.

-The beautiful blending of strawberries, lemon filling and a tender buttery crust is beyond description.
-I absolutely love a good old fashion lemon bar, but these with the added berries enhance the flavor to a whole new dimension.
-You’ve gotta try them.
-It’s a little more work than regular lemon bars, but I think you’ll be so pleased with the outcome.
+The beautiful blending of strawberries, lemon filling, and a tender buttery crust is beyond description.
+I absolutely love a good old classic lemon bar recipe, but these with the added berries enhance the flavor to a whole new dimension.
+You've gotta try them.
+It's a little more work than regular lemon bars, but I think you'll be so pleased with the outcome.